Data Centers in Albany

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Albany are positioned to serve New York's state government agencies, the State University of New York (SUNY) system, and the growing Tech Valley corridor.
-This proximity is ideal for low-latency government and research applications.
+Proximity To Key Business Districts: Data centers in Albany are centrally located near the state capital and the Tech Valley corridor.
+This proximity is vital for government agencies, research institutions, and semiconductor manufacturing firms that require local compute resources.

-Tax Advantage For Data Centers: New York provides a sales tax exemption for the purchase of equipment, software, and services used in qualifying data center projects.
-This incentive directly lowers the capital investment required to deploy or expand infrastructure.
+Tax Advantage For Data Centers: New York provides a state sales tax exemption for tangible personal property used in internet data centers.
+This incentive significantly lowers the upfront cost for server refreshes and infrastructure upgrades, fostering long-term capital efficiency.

 Natural Disaster Risk